Sabarish8150/Sabarish8150/README.md

 <img align="right" alt="Coding" width="420" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

-- 👨‍💻 I'm passionate about building **robust software solutions** using modern tech stacks
+- 👨‍💻 I'm a passionate developer who enjoys turning ideas into clean and scalable software solutions.

-- 🌱 Currently working on enhancing skills in:
+- 🌱 Currently focused on:
-  - Backend Development
-  - REST APIs & Microservices
-  - Cloud Integration
-  - AI-driven Web Apps
+  - Building **Grade Automation Systems** and an **Events Portal** to streamline real-world tasks

-- 🧠 I’m constantly learning **Data Structures & Algorithms**, and refining my **System Design** knowledge
+  - Deep-diving into **Data Structures & Algorithms**

-- 🛠️ Key Projects involve:
-  - AI-based dashboards
-  - Role-based login systems
-  - Real-time data visualizations using voice/text inputs
+- 🧠 I love learning and can **adapt quickly to new technologies** — whether it's a new language, framework, or architectural pattern, I enjoy the challenge of mastering it.

+- 💡 I'm driven by the impact of technology and believe in writing code that not only works but also **makes life easier and smarter**.

 - 📫 Reach me at: **sabarishsoulz@gmail.com**

 - ⚡ Fun fact: I enjoy debugging as much as I enjoy developing — it's like solving a puzzle!